cosmos/cosmos-sdk/tests/starship/README.md

 ### Connect to kubernetes cluster

 Connect to a k8s cluster.
-Follow one of the 2 seteps based on your operating system
+Follow one of the 2 steps based on your operating system
 * [2.1.1](https://starship.cosmology.tech/get-started/step-2#211-setup-with-kind-cluster): Spin up using kind cluster, for linux
 * [2.1.2](https://starship.cosmology.tech/get-started/step-2#212-setup-with-docker-desktop): Using docker-desktop, for mac